liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/04-upgrading-6.2-themes-7.1/01-running-the-theme-upgrade-task-for-6.2-themes.markdown

 You can upgrade Liferay Portal 6.2 theme @product-ver@, regardless of the development environment (Plugins SDK, Maven, etc.) you used.
-If you migrate your theme to the Liferay Themes Node.js SDK first, you can leverage the theme's Gulp `upgrade` task.
+If you migrate your theme to use the Liferay JS Toolkit's theme development tools first, you can leverage the theme's Gulp `upgrade` task.

-Without the Liferay Themes Node.js SDK, you must follow the directions in the remaining tutorials in this section to upgrade your theme manually.
+Without the Liferay JS Toolkit's theme development tools, you must follow the directions in the remaining tutorials in this section to upgrade your theme manually.

 Here's what the Upgrade Task does: